TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Next 3 Alien-Future Movies: 'Ad Astra,' 'Terminator: Dark Fate,' 'Gemini Man' Read More
     *   The Week in Movie News: Blumhouse to Remake ‘Black Christmas,’ First ‘Doctor Sleep’ Trailer and More Read More
-    *   Today in Movie Culture: The Practical Effects of ‘Child’s Play,’ ‘Toy Story’ Franchise Recap and More Read More
+    *   Today in Movie Culture: The Evolution of Animation in the ‘Toy Story’ Movies, Aubrey Plaza’s Guide to Creepy Doll Movies and More Read More

     Explore Content
     *   Movie Reviews